Chowkidar Chor Hai: Background

 Narendra Modi has often referred to himself as a "chowkidar" (watchman), implying that he would not allow any corruption in the country.
-While campaigning for the 2014 Indian general election, Modi in his speeches had promised that he would serve the country, not as a Prime Minister, but as a watchman.
+While campaigning for the 2014 Indian general election, Modi in his speeches had promised that he would serve the country, not as a prime minister, but as a watchman.
 Modi further added that as a watchman he would never allow anyone to put their paws on the public money.
 Rahul Gandhi had referred to Modi as chowkidar during his campaign for the 2017 Gujarat Legislative Assembly election.

 Slogan

 The slogan "Chowkidar Chor Hai" was coined by Gandhi as a jibe against Modi while campaigning for 2018 Rajasthan Legislative Assembly election.
-The Hindi slogan translates to "The watchman is a thief."
+The Hindi slogan translates to "the watchman is a thief."
 It was aimed at Modi in relation to the alleged irregularities and favouritism in awarding of the contracts related to the Rafale fighter jet deal.
 On 14 December, Gandhi stated that Chowkidar chor hai and his party will prove the corruption that was done in the Rafale deal.
-The government has denied any wrong doing in the Rafale deal and also Supreme court dismissed all the petitions seeking a review of its December 2018 judgement and upheld the Rafale deal, stating that no irregularities or corruption have been found.
+The government has denied any wrongdoing in the Rafale deal and also Supreme Court of India dismissed all the petitions seeking a review of its December 2018 judgement and upheld the Rafale deal, stating that no irregularities or corruption have been found.

-Gandhi in one of his rallies compared it with BJP's 2014 Indian general election slogan "Achhe din aane waale hain" by stating slogan "Achhe din aayenge" has now changed to "Chowkidar chor hai".
+Gandhi in one of his rallies compared it with BJP's 2014 Indian general election slogan "Achhe din aane waale hain" (Good days are coming) by stating slogan "Achhe din aayenge" has now changed to "Chowkidar chor hai".
 Later in Nagpur, Gandhi stated that an enquiry will be done after the election post which, "the Chowkidar will go to jail".

-On 20 November Gandhi commented that a "crime thriller" called "Chowkidar hi chor hai" is being played out in Delhi and in its most recent episode, the Central Bureau of Investigation (CBI) Deputy inspector general of police Manoj Sinha accused senior government officials of corruption in a writing to the Supreme Court, meanwhile his "partner from Gujarat" was amassing enormous wealth.
+On 20 November Gandhi commented that a "crime thriller" called "Chowkidar hi chor hai" is being played out in Delhi and in its most recent episode, the Central Bureau of Investigation (CBI) Deputy Inspector General of Police (DIG) Manoj Sinha accused senior government officials of corruption in a writing to the Supreme Court, meanwhile his "partner from Gujarat" was amassing enormous wealth.
 Sinha had stated that government officials and ministers were interfering in the investigation into CBI special director Rakesh Asthana.

 On 18 November 2018, during a BJP election rally in Chhindwara, Madhya Pradesh, responding to the repeated chowkidar chor hai slogan against him, Modi stated that the "Naamdaar" (dynast) and the Congress party were hurling abuses at him.

 On 24 December 2018, Shiv Sena chief Uddhav Thackeray while speaking at a rally in Maharashtra state's Pandharpur town, repeated the slogan "Chowkidar chor hai".
-He elaborated the slogan with a story about a farmer whose Neem plants were attacked by the pests.
+He elaborated the slogan with a story about a farmer whose neem plants were attacked by the pests.
 This was unusual because Neem tree extracts are traditionally used in India for repelling the pests.
 Thackeray then stated that "this is what is happening everywhere and even those, tasked with protection, are stealing these days."

 On 25 March, the slogan Chowkidar chor hai was raised by the audience during the fourth cricket match of IPL 2019 at Jaipur.